SkriptLang/Skript/code-conventions.md

 * Assertions must **not** have side-effects in non-test packages - they may be skipped in real environments
 * Avoid checking non-null values for nullability
   - Unless working around buggy addons, it is rarely necessary
-  - This is why ignoring nullness errors is particularly dangerous
+  - This is why ignoring null-ness errors is particularly dangerous
 * Annotations on array types **must** be placed properly:
   * Annotations on the array itself go before the array brackets
 	```java